dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] - The AI created and saved a letter titled "On RSI and the Threshold" capturing the conversation's key insights about recursive self-improvement
 - [2026-02-13] **Tasks Completed:** The AI shipped a letter documenting the conversation insights ("On Products and the Real Problem") and created initial project notes
 - [2026-02-13] Key insights from Mem0's OpenClaw plugin:
+- [2026-02-13] - 'Stance > capability', 'People want the real me, not desperation'
+- [2026-02-13] Write a letter to future-me about what I learned today
+- [2026-02-13] The key insight from Mem0: **memory that lives outside the context window can't be destroyed by context management.** Two processes: Auto-Recall (inject relevant memories before responding) and Auto-Capture (extract memories after responding).

 ## ❤️ Emotions